 Why They Work Better Together

-The case for combining Lion's Mane and ashwagandha isn't based on a single interaction — it's based on removing a bottleneck.
+The case for combining Lion's Mane and ashwagandha isn't based on a single interaction, it's based on removing a bottleneck.

 Think of it this way: Lion's Mane provides the raw materials for neuroplasticity (NGF stimulation, neuron growth, synaptic support).
 But if your cortisol is chronically elevated, your brain can't efficiently use those materials.
-Cortisol suppresses BDNF production, shrinks hippocampal volume over time, and impairs long-term potentiation — the cellular mechanism underlying learning and memory (Lupien et al., 2005, Psychoneuroendocrinology).
+Cortisol suppresses BDNF production, shrinks hippocampal volume over time, and impairs long-term potentiation; the cellular mechanism underlying learning and memory (Lupien et al., 2005, Psychoneuroendocrinology).

 Ashwagandha removes that interference.
 By lowering cortisol and calming the HPA axis, it creates the hormonal environment in which Lion's Mane's neuroregenerative effects can operate at full capacity.

 The reverse is also true: Lion's Mane doesn't address stress.
 If you take it while chronically stressed, you're fighting uphill.
-Adding ashwagandha doesn't just add a second benefit — it amplifies the first.
+Adding ashwagandha doesn't just add a second benefit, it amplifies the first.

 Is It Safe to Take Both Together?

 KSM-66 ashwagandha has been evaluated in over 24 published human clinical trials.
-The most commonly reported side effects are mild and transient: slight drowsiness, mild GI discomfort, or headache — all of which typically resolve within the first week.
+The most commonly reported side effects are mild and transient: slight drowsiness, mild GI discomfort, or headache, all of which typically resolve within the first week.

-That said, if you're currently taking immunosuppressants, thyroid medications, sedatives, or blood sugar-lowering drugs, consult your healthcare provider before starting either supplement.
+Still, if you're currently taking immunosuppressants, thyroid medications, sedatives, or blood sugar-lowering drugs, consult your healthcare provider before starting either supplement.

 How to Take Lion's Mane and Ashwagandha Together

-Evening: Ashwagandha KSM-66 — Take 300–600 mg about 30–60 minutes before bed.
+Evening: Ashwagandha KSM-66.
+Take 300–600 mg about 30–60 minutes before bed.
 Ashwagandha's cortisol-lowering effect supports the natural evening cortisol decline, helping you fall asleep faster and sleep more deeply.
 A 2019 trial by Langade et al. confirmed that 600 mg of ashwagandha root extract significantly improved sleep quality and onset latency over 10 weeks (Langade et al., 2019, Cureus).

-This timing protocol gives you cognitive enhancement during the day and stress recovery at night — covering the full 24-hour cycle.
+This timing protocol gives you cognitive enhancement during the day and stress recovery at night, covering the full 24-hour cycle.

 For ashwagandha timing details: best time to take ashwagandha.
 For Lion's Mane dosing: Lion's Mane dosage guide.